 Full Descripion »

-Our plan was simple - to retrace the footsteps of Commander Robert E. Peary and Matthew Henson from Cape Columbia on the north coast of Canada to the North Pole and try to match or better their disputed 1909 journey time of 37 days and 2 hours.
-80% of North Pole expeditions end in failure.
-So to set ourselves a target of getting there in the fastest time in history as setting the bar very high.
+"Our plan was simple - to retrace the footsteps of Commander Robert E. Peary and Matthew Henson from Cape Columbia on the north coast of Canada to the North Pole and try to match or better their disputed 1909 journey time of 37 days and 2 hours.
+Nobody had come close to matching Peary's time in almost a century.
+80% of North Pole expeditions end in failure and primarily because of his speed, most of the experts believed Peary was a cheat who had fabricated their journey.
+So to set ourselves a target of getting there in the fastest time in history was setting the bar very high.

-The five members of the Barclays Capital Ultimate North Expedition, myself, Hugh Dale-Harris, Andrew Gerber, MAtty NcNair and George Wells, finally reached the top of the world on April 26th 2005, after a gruelling journey of 36 days and 22 hours, beating Peary's time by just four hours.
-There were times when I genuinely believed that we might not make it, but to be standing at the North Pole, the centre of the Earth's axis, looking south in every direction, felt absolutely incredible.
+The members of the Barclays Capital Ultimate North Expedition, Hugh Dale-Harris, Andrew Gerber, Matty NcNair, George Wells, myself and our four-legged companions, finally reached the top of the world on April 26th 2005, after a gruelling journey of 36 days and 22 hours, beating Peary's time by just four hours and in the process becoming the fastest team in history to reach the North Pole - a record which still stands to this day.

 Driving dogs is the most efficient way to travel up there and the travel speeds that Peary claimed to have achieved seem highly reasonable.
 Whilst there will always be those who set out to discredit Peary, we believe that our expedition has swung the argument very much in his favour.